-We are often being told – especially by sellers of food supplements and skin cremes- that antioxidants slow down the aging process.
-Antioxidants would delay aging by mopping up reactive free radicals that otherwise damage our DNA.
-These dreadful free radicals are produced as a side effect by our metabolism.
+We are often being told – especially by sellers of food supplements and skin creams – that antioxidants slow down the aging process.
+Antioxidants would delay aging by mopping up harmful free radicals which otherwise would damage our DNA.
+These free radicals are generally produced as a side effect of our metabolism.

-Studies have shown that genetically modified worms that produce more free radicals, live 32% longer.
-Giving worms a weed-controlling herbicide that creates a surge in free radical production makes these worms even live 58% longer.
+Giving worms a weed-controlling herbicide that creates a surge in free radical production makes worms even live 58% longer.

 A Mitochondrial Superoxide Signal Triggers Increased Longevity in Caenorhabditis elegans.
 Wen Yang, Siegfried Hekimi.
 PLoS Biology, 2013.

 Is the oxidative stress theory of ageing dead?
 Pérez VI et al. Biochim Biophys Acta, 2009.
 Mortality in randomized trials of antioxidant supplements for primary and secondary prevention: systematic review and meta-analysis.
 Bjelakovic, G. et al. JAMA, 2007.
 Picture: cc Wikicommons